 Case Study: Build Cache Results for the Spring Boot Project

 Here are the initial results experienced by the Spring Boot project for compile and unit tests after leveraging Build Cache.
 They have been continuously improved since the early results were reported in a blog published by Andy Wilkinson in 2020.
-You can monitor the project’s progress in real time by checking out their Gradle Enterprise public instance.
+You can monitor the project’s progress in real time by checking out their Develocity public instance.

 For this snapshot in time, the Spring Boot project has 270K lines of codes and 86 subprojects.
 Compiling and running the unit tests with Maven takes 20:25 minutes.
-With Gradle Enterprise, out of the box, the build time when fully cached improves by a factor of 6 or to 16.5% of the original build time.
+With Develocity, out of the box, the build time when fully cached improves by a factor of 6 or to 16.5% of the original build time.
 With some optimization to the configuration of the build, build time improves further to 13.6% of the original build time.
 Today, build time savings have been reduced by another order of magnitude.

 Combine Build Cache with Other Performance Acceleration Technologies for a Force-Multiplier Effect

 - Build Cache.
 Avoid unnecessarily running components of builds and tests whose inputs have not changed.

 - Predictive Test Selection.
 Run only tests that are likely to provide useful feedback using machine learning.

 - Test Distribution.
 Run the necessary and relevant remaining tests in parallel to minimize build time.